Each child in a list should have a unique key prop

 }

 We'll notice that there is no more React error message about non-unique keys being used in our list.
-Even though no unique IDs were provided by the products array, we made sure to generate unique keys that are both safe and stable.
+Even though no unique IDs were provided by the products array itself, we generated unique keys that are both safe and stable.